ARM-software/abi-aa/design-documents/atomics-ABI.rst

 Backwards Compatibility and New Architecture Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Put another way, a baseline ABI assists in deciding whether new mappings are compatible
+Put another way, A baseline ABI helps with the decisions of compatibility of new mappings.
-with compiler implementations targeting older versions of the Armv8 architecture.
 Certain instructions (such as Load/Store-Pair instructions [ARMARM_]) have different
 single-copy atomicity guarantees with respect to different architecture versions.
 A baseline
 decides which assembly sequences can be composed correctly (at least as far as testing can decide).